Streamlined quantum computing with macronode cluster states

-The macronode wire is a linear macronode cluster state used to implement single-mode, Gaussian, unitary operations in a measurement-based fashion.
+Since then, large-scale cluster states, which are all based on \emph{macronodes} (i.e.,~collections of multiple modes functioning as a single unit)~\cite{Menicucci2008,flammia2009optical,Menicucci2011a}, have been experimentally produced in the frequency~\cite{Chen2014} and temporal~\cite{Yokoyama2013,Asavanant2019,Larsen2019,Yoshikawa2016} domains.
+The macronode wire is a linear macronode cluster state (where each macronode has only two modes within it) used to implement single-mode Gaussian unitary operations in a measurement-based fashion.
 It is constructed from a chain of two-mode squeezed states linked by 50:50 beam splitters~\cite{Menicucci2011a,Walshe2020} as shown in Fig.~\ref{fig:macronodeWireGraph}(a).
 Coupling together macronode wires using additional beam splitters produces higher-dimensional macronode cluster states that are useful for universal quantum computing~\cite{Menicucci2011a, Wang2014, alexander2016flexible, Alexander2016, Alexander2018, Wu2020, fukui2020temporal, zhu2021hypercubic, larsen2021architecture}.
 We focus on the quad-rail lattice (QRL)~\cite{Menicucci2011a,alexander2016flexible}, which is used to implement the two-mode unitaries required for universality.
-Although originally proposed as a macronode-based implementation of a 2D square-lattice cluster state, the QRL construction~\cite{Menicucci2011a} does not require a specific graph topology---it only requires that four local modes are stitched together as in Fig.~\ref{fig:macronodeWireGraph}(b).
-This can be used to realize a class of graphs that includes 3D lattices, such as that in Ref.~\cite{Wu2020} and the Raussendorf--Harrington--Goyal~(RHG) lattice~\cite{Raussendorf2007,tzitrin2021fault}, which provide topological fault tolerance when used as a qubit cluster state.
+Although originally proposed as a macronode-based implementation of a two-dimensional square-lattice cluster state, the QRL construction~\cite{Menicucci2011a} does not require a specific graph topology---it only requires that four local modes are stitched together as in Fig.~\ref{fig:macronodeWireGraph}(b).
+This can be used to realize a class of graphs that includes three-dimensional (3D) lattices, such as that in Ref.~\cite{Wu2020} and the Raussendorf--Harrington--Goyal~(RHG) lattice~\cite{Raussendorf2007,tzitrin2021fault}, which provide topological fault tolerance when used as a qubit cluster state.